mlgupta/keyper-docs/source/SSH Config.md

     #              parameter.
 It is set using %u on AuthorizedKeysCommand       #
     # 2. fingerprint: SSH Key finger print.
 It is an optional parameter.
 It is  #
     #                 set using %f on AuthorizedKeysCommand                     #
-    # 3. key: SSH Key finger print.
-It is an optional parameter.
-It is set      #
-    #                  using %k on AuthorizedKeysCommand                        #
-    # 4. key: SSH Key type.
-It is an optional parameter.
-It is set using %k on  #
-    #                  AuthorizedKeysCommand                                    #
     # - Deploy this script under /etc/ssh (or corresponding location in your    #
     #   distro).                                                                #
     # - Rename it as auth.sh, and make sure it is owned by root and is          #